PiotrJagielny/MyCardGame/README.md

 This is multiplayer game, so when you click find enemy, there has to be other player waiting for fight to start a game (normally this ring on bottom is rotating).<br>
 ![image](https://github.com/PiotrJagla/MyCardGame-MainProj/assets/76881722/8be324bf-0f42-4e03-8533-e739ee734c1d)
 <br>
-Before you find an enemy, you have to choose which deck you want to use, and if this deck is not valid, you can start Duel. <br>
+Before you find an enemy, you have to choose which deck you want to use, and if this deck is not valid, you can't start Duel. <br>
 ![image](https://github.com/PiotrJagla/MyCardGame-MainProj/assets/76881722/0b5d2490-8119-4521-8f04-c64df069d3e7)